onzfonz/comp227/src/content/2/en/part2d.md

 }
 ```

-When we try to change the importance of the hardcoded note, we see the following error message in the console.
+When we try to change the importance of the hardcoded task, we see the following error message in the console.
 The error says that the backend server responded to our HTTP PUT request with a status code 404 *not found*.

 ![404 not found error in dev tools](../../images/2/23e.png)

 The application should be able to handle these types of error situations gracefully.
 Users won't be able to tell that an error has occurred unless they happen to have their console open.
-The only way the error can be seen in the application is that clicking the button does not affect the note's importance.
+The only way the error can be seen in the application is that clicking the button does not affect the task's importance.

 We had [previously](/part2/getting_data_from_server#axios-and-promises) mentioned that a promise can be in one of three different states.
 When an HTTP request fails, the associated promise is ***rejected***.